The Middle Ages in Modern Games

 MAMG is a series of events and publications by the Centre for Medieval and Renaissance Research and sponsored by The Public Medievalist, which provide a platform for this discussion.

-The Middle Ages in Modern Games Twitter Conference
+The Middle Ages in Modern Games Asynchronous Conference

-The Middle Ages in Modern Games Twitter conference is an annual four-day event which brings together a host of game developers, game scholars, medievalists and medieval historians from around the world to talk about any and all aspects of the Middle Ages or medievalism in games of any variety.
-The most recent event featured 50 speakers and reached a peak audience of over 60,000 people.
+The Middle Ages in Modern Games Asynchronous conference (formerly Twitter conference) is an annual four-day event which brings together a host of game developers, game scholars, medievalists and medieval historians from around the world to talk about any and all aspects of the Middle Ages or medievalism in games of any variety.
+The event has featured many speakers and reached peak audiences of tens of thousands of people.

 Recent participants have spoken about a diverse range of topics such as: